Sphereon-SDK/barcode-sdk/csharp-net45/docs/BarcodeReaderApi.md

 Delete a job manually

-Delete the Detector Job and all related files
+Delete the Job and all related files

 ### Example
 ```csharp